-Collaboration and contact with colleagues are an important element to consider during periods of extended school closure.
+Collaboration and contact with colleagues are important elements to consider during periods of extended school closure.
 Peer support is hugely beneficial when navigating such an unprecedented situation, not only to work co-operatively on professional issues but also to maintain interaction and help promote positive wellbeing.
 Four out of five principals maintained "regular informal contact" with their staff members.